No products found - please refine your filters.

 Excavators provide exemplary digging ability for projects that smaller pieces of dirt equipment cannot handle.

-An excavator, also called a digger, is a piece of heavy construction equipment with a boom, a dipper or stick, and a bucket and cab on a rotating platform called the house.
+An excavator, also called a digger, is a piece of heavy duty construction equipment with a boom, a dipper or stick, and a bucket and cab on a rotating platform called the house.
 The arm is connected to an elbow that holds and controls the excavator bucket.
 The house sits on top of an undercarriage or frame with crawler tracks or wheels.
 Most models can rotate 360 degrees, and you can replace the excavator bucket with several different attachments.

 A hydraulic excavator uses hydraulic fluid, hydraulic cylinders, and hydraulic motors.
-Cable-operated excavators use winches and steel ropes to make the same movements.
+Cable-operated excavators feature winches and steel ropes to make the same movements.
 The smallest excavators can fit through a doorway, and the largest models can weigh more than 180,000 lbs.
 Excavators are often used for mining, material handling, landscaping, demolition, river dredging, and construction.

 The first predecessor to modern excavators was a steam shovel invented in 1796 by Peter Grimshaw of Boulton & Watt.
 For most of the 19th century and the early 20th century, cable excavators dominated earthmoving.
 Later, the hydraulic machines people often use today replaced them.